Target Is Under The Microscope For Racist Employment Practices

 - Age discrimination.

 If you believe that you have been victimized or discriminated against at your workplace, it may be time to contact a professional.
-An experienced family law attorney can help you evaluate your case.
-To learn more about your rights, contact a lawyer.
+An experienced employment law attorney can provide a free case evaluation.
+To learn more about your rights, contact a lawyer at our Cincinnati office.
+We serve people throughout Ohio.